ahtif/FlatFinder/docs/ws3/backlog.md

 Then I should be able to view the received notification

 ### Viewing user and administrator statistics

+Feature: Viewing user and administrator statistics
+As a user I can view my account statistics
+Or as a administrator I can view confidential statistics of all users

 Scenario: Searcher statistics
 Given I am logged in as a Searcher